ttsiodras/grlib-gpl/README.md

 **UPDATE**: Setting `CFG_GRGPIO_ENABLE` to 0 (disabling Leon's GPIO) dropped the IOBs to 174.
 I am just over the limit of 173 - ARGH.

+**UPDATE**: I get it now - the IOBs are exhausted because of "ghost" IO entries for the 'data' bus.
+Me=idiot - all this time I thought the leon3mp component's memory-related signals were something the 'daddy' component would connect;
+instead, these are meant to be connected over the UCF file.
+Kind of violating the SW engineer's principles here - "global" (.ucf-based) connections instead of letting the user of `leon3mp` decide how to connect things.

+That's my excuse, anyway :-)

+Time to properly connect my SRAM.
+Feeling optimistic.